nakzyu/pixelize/README.md

 # pixelize
-A monorepo consisting of a package that can convert images into pixel-art style.
-Multiple applications utilize this package.
+A monorepo contains a package that can convert images into pixel-art style, and apps that utilize that package.

 ## Apps